-- 2 eggs room temperature
+- 2 large eggs room temperature

-- 1 c milk room temperature
+- 1 ½ cup milk room temperature

-- 1 c all-purpose flour
+- 1 ½ cup all-purpose flour

-- ¼ t kosher salt
+- ½ tsp kosher salt

-- 1 T unsalted butter melted
+- 2 Tbsp unsalted butter melted

 - cooking spray

-- Transfer pepper to a ziploc bag, seal, and allow to steam 5-10 minutes.
+- Transfer pepper to a resealable bag, seal, and allow to steam 5-10 minutes.
 Discard the charred skin and seeds from the pepper.
 Dice the pepper finely.